jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Sweet bread/Panettone/Panettone (chocolate version).md

 ### Refreshments:
 0. Take a stiff starter and feed it with warm water (31C).
 Mix thoroughly until bubbly and cloudy.
 Add the room temperature flour and knead for 7 minutes, until smooth.
 The dough temperature must be 26-27C.
 Shape into a ball, make a crisscross on top for the temperature to penetrate uniformly and place into a plastic bag for 4 hours at 26-27C.
 Each time 4 hours if the temp is correct:
-FR: 20:00: **Regular refreshment aiming for the peak: 6 sourdough starter: 15 water: 30 white flour** (50% hydration) 1:5 feeding; (discard everything else)
+FR: 20:00: **Regular refreshment aiming for the peak: 7 sourdough starter: 15 fruit water: 30 white flour** (50% hydration) 1:5 feeding; (discard everything else)
 ST 8:30: **1st refreshment ratio: 12 sourdough starter: 12 water: 24 white flour** (50% hydration) 1:2 feeding; (discard 20 g)
 ST 12:30: **2nd refreshment ratio: 28 sourdough starter: 21 water: 42 white flour** (50% hydration) 1:1.5 feeding; (no discard)
 ST 16:30: **3rd refreshment ratio: 91 sourdough starter: 38 water: 76 white flour** (50% hydration) 1:0.83 feeding; (no discard)